US labels Muslim Brotherhood in Egypt, Lebanon, Jordan as ‘terrorists’

 Cairo has outlawed the Muslim Brotherhood and launched a sweeping crackdown against the group’s leaders and members since 2013, driving the organisation underground and into exile.

+“The facts have not changed.
+What has changed is the level of foreign pressure on the United States, particularly from the UAE and Israel, to adopt policies that serve external agendas rather than the interests of the American people,” the group said in a statement in November.

+“These external agendas directly contradict the ‘America First’ principle President Trump has repeatedly invoked, and reflect the troubling influence of foreign lobbying networks that seek to export their domestic political battles into US national security decisions.”

-In the US and the West, right-wing activists have for years tried to demonise Muslim immigrants and Israel’s critics with accusations of links to the Muslim Brotherhood.
+In the US and the West, right-wing activists have for years tried to demonise Muslim immigrant communities and Israel’s critics with accusations of links to the Muslim Brotherhood.

 Some of Trump’s hawkish allies in Congress have been calling for blacklisting the group for years.